zemarchezi/download_WDC_indexes/README.md

 # download_WDC_indexes
-script to download geomagnetic indexes from Kyoto WDC
+script to download geomagnetic indexes from Kyoto WDC.

+* Only Sym-H index working